-Zechariah’s next vision contains a familiar reference to the four great human empires from the times of the prophets until today.
-Just as in Daniel’s earlier prophecies, four horns will represent the four great leaders of the world empires of Babylon, Medo-Persia, Ancient Greece, and Rome.
-At least portions of these empires would oppress and scatter Jerusalem in their time.
+Zechariah’s second of ten visions in the night contained a familiar topic – four horns representing the four great human empires, from the times of the prophets until the end times.
+Just as in Daniel’s earlier prophecies, these four horns represent leaders of these four world empires from Babylon, Medo-Persia, Ancient Greece, and Rome.
+Leaders from these empires would oppress and scatter Jerusalem in their respective times.
+Zechariah describes this next vision:

 He said to me, ‘These are the horns that have scattered Judah, Israel and Jerusalem.’